EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 <a href="https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/images/caasp_cluster_components.png"><img class="image fit" src="https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/images/caasp_cluster_components.png" /></a>

 ## Why would you want to use it?
-To put it plainly, you're an enterprise organisation that wants to utilise the benefits of Kubernetes (reduced infrastructure costs, faster application delivery cycle times, all-round improvements to productivity and so on), BUT you're an _enterprise_ so you need a solution that will get sign off from the security team - a fully supported solution based on a robust container OS helps ticks those boxes.
+To put it plainly, you're an enterprise organisation that wants to utilise the benefits of Kubernetes (reduced infrastructure costs, faster application delivery cycle times, all-round improvements to productivity and so on), BUT you're an _enterprise_ so you need a solution that will get sign-off from the security team - a fully supported solution based on a robust container OS helps ticks those boxes.

-Additionally, because SUSE's certified distribution of upstream Kubernetes utilises Kubernetes' features and API's, there's no unnecessary vendor lock-in.
+Additionally, because SUSE's certified distribution of upstream Kubernetes utilises Kubernetes' features and APIs, there's no unnecessary vendor lock-in.

 ## I'm sold, how do I deploy it on AWS?
 _This blog post is based on the deployment of SUSE CaaSP on AWS, rather than any ongoing maintenance or administration_

 The process to deploy on AWS is documented, but as mentioned earlier it's currently in tech preview, and there are a couple of caveats to getting it up and running quickly and successfully.
-The following steps have been written to be read _alongside_ the official SUSE documentation, not instead.
+The following steps have been written to be read _alongside_ [the official SUSE documentation](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#), not instead of.

-Docs for deploying SUSE CaaSP 4.2 can be found [here](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#)

 ## 1. Register for a free trial of SUSE CaaSP
-This is easily done via the [SUSE Website](https://www.suse.com/products/caas-platform/trials/MkpwEt3Ub98~/?campaign_name=Eval:_CaaSP_4), once you've gone through the registration process you'll be given a trial Registration code - keep a note of this as you'll be using it at various stages of the deployment process.
+This is easily done via the [SUSE Website](https://www.suse.com/products/caas-platform/trials/MkpwEt3Ub98~/?campaign_name=Eval:_CaaSP_4), once you've gone through the registration process you'll be given a trial registration code - keep a note of this as you'll be using it at various stages of the deployment process.
 A trial of SUSE CaaSP lasts 2 months.

 ## 2. Deploy a 'Management' workstation
 Firstly you'll need an instance to bootstrap the entire deployment process.
 The initial deployment step for CaaSP on AWS utilises some SUSE-defined Terraform templates to spin up the infrastructure for your cluster.
 Before you can do that you'll need somewhere to run that Terraform _from_, and as the docs state it'll need to be running SUSE Linux Enterprise Server (SLES) 15 SP1 to install those packages.

 As someone with no experience deploying or operating SLES, it took me a little while to work out the best way to spin up one of these instances to act as my Management instance.

-When you register for your free trial of SUSE CaaSP you're given access to some downloadable material, some iso images for the SLES server with or without packages.
-I started out creating an instance of the SLES iso image on virtualbox to get up and running quickly.
+When you register for your free trial of SUSE CaaSP you're given access to some downloadable material, some `iso` images for the SLES server with or without packages.
+I started out creating an instance from the SLES `iso` image on Virtualbox to get up and running quickly.
 While this _technically_ worked, it was a bit painful to get things done, and I knew I wanted to look at automated deployments down the line so pivoted to using AWS instead.

 ### 2.1 AWS 'Management' workstation
 While AWS offers a standard SLES 15 SP1 in its marketplace, it is (currently) not possible to add the CaaSP repos to this instance.
 This took me a while to work out, and as far as I can see, isn't currently documented.